pinobatch/240p-test-mini/gba/README.md

 Once the suite is running, the credits will appear.
 You can navigate the menu with the Control Pad and the A and B Buttons.
-There are three pages of tests: one with mostly still images, one with more interactive tests, and one exclusive to Game Boy Color that tests color balance.
+There are two pages of tests: one with mostly still images and one with more interactive tests.
 Each test is controlled with the Control Pad and the A and Select Buttons.
 To show help for any test, press Start or read src/helppages.txt.
 To leave a test, press the B Button.

 Because the controls match the Game Boy Color version, the L and R (shoulder) buttons are not used.